 The WCB is an independent agency that manages Saskatchewan's workers' compensation system.
 The WCB operates under a provincial law known as The Workers' Compensation Act, 2013 (the Act).
 The WCB is governed by a board made up of a chair and board members who represent workers and employers.
 They make sure that WCB policies follow the Act and they consider appeals.
-A chief executive officer manages the WCB's dayto-day operations.
+A chief executive officer manages the WCB's day-to-day operations.
+Learn more about the WCB at wcbsask.com/about-us.